Trump to skip second GOP debate and head to Detroit to court autoworkers instead

 UAW may not be welcoming

 So far, the UAW has not welcomed outside intervention in contract negotiations.
-After a supportive statement directly from President Biden, UAW President Shawn Fain criticized his viewpoint that negotiations had broken down.
+After a supportive statement directly from Biden, Fain criticized his viewpoint that negotiations had broken down.

 Biden has called himself the "most pro-union president in history" repeatedly and with this high-profile strike in Detroit, that self-assessment will be challenged.